jasbanza/cctp-relayer/README.md

 ### Option 1: Full Flow

 1. Enter your Noble transaction hash
-2. Click "Fetch TX" to retrieve the message data
-3. The message will auto-convert to hex and compute the hash
+2. Click "Fetch TX" to retrieve the message data (the tool will auto-convert to hex, compute the hash, and fetch the attestation)
-4. Click "Fetch" to get the attestation from Circle
+3. Wait until the attestation status shows `complete`
-5. Connect your Phantom wallet
+4. Connect your Phantom wallet
-6. Click "Relay to Solana"
+5. Click "Relay to Solana"

 ### Option 2: Manual Entry